- Our Work

 - Take Action

 TWF’s team of watershed conservationists works to help land owners and farmers achieve practices that benefit both the land and the water.
-Roughly 75 percent of the 236 mile Tippecanoe River Watershed is agricultural land, and protecting our watershed begins by containing the amount of land-based pollution that enters the water in the first place.
+Roughly 75 percent of the 236 square mile Tippecanoe River Watershed is agricultural land, and protecting our watershed begins by containing the amount of land-based pollution that enters the water in the first place.

 TWF’s Watershed Conservationists work with local farmers to get to know the current situation of the land, help them increase yield, decrease overhead prices, and protect natural resources that are abundant in the watershed.
 These projects have ranged from restoring wetlands, to adding water and sediment control basins, planting grassed waterways, creating grade stabilization structures, and installing fencing to keep livestock off of streams to name a few.